PATIENT INFORMATION LEAFLET INTERACTIONS

 Frequently asked questions

-Does the interaction section on a leaflet also apply to over-the-counter products?
+Does the interaction section in a leaflet also apply to over-the-counter medicines?

 Yes.
-A leaflet is not limited to prescription medicines.
-If you use OTC products, supplements or herbal products, they should also be compared with the warnings on the leaflet.
+A leaflet is not limited to prescription-only medicines.
+If you take OTC products, supplements or herbal preparations, you should also compare them with the warnings in the leaflet.

-What does “use with caution together with” usually mean?
+What does “use with caution when taking together with” usually mean?

-It usually means the combination deserves extra attention, more questions or closer monitoring rather than guesswork at home.
-That is a good moment to review the full set and discuss it with a doctor or pharmacist.
+It usually means the combination needs extra attention, further questions or closer monitoring, not guesswork at home.
+It is worth reviewing the full set and discussing it with a doctor or pharmacist.

 If my medicine name is not listed on the leaflet, does that mean the combination is safe?

 No. Leaflets often list medicine groups or examples rather than every brand name on the market.
-That is why it is important to look at active ingredients and categories, not only one box name.
+That is why you need to look at active ingredients and product groups, not only the name on one box.

 Why is one leaflet not enough when I take several products?

-Because it describes one medicine from one angle.
-If several medicines, supplements and OTC products meet in the same cabinet, you need to see the full set rather than one leaflet on its own.
+Because it shows the perspective of one product.
+If several medicines, supplements and OTC products are in the same cabinet, you need to see the full set rather than one leaflet on its own.

 Is it worth combining leaflet reading with an interaction checker?

 Yes.
-A leaflet shows the official warnings for one medicine, while an interaction checker helps organise the relationships between several products from the same cabinet.
+A leaflet shows the official warnings for one medicine, while an interaction checker helps organise the relationships between several products in the same home medicine cabinet.
 That combination is useful, but it still does not replace medical advice.